MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-remoteexec-vignette.md

 ```
-Once the `REMOTE>` command line is displayed in the R connsole, any R commands entered will be executed on the
+Once the `REMOTE>` command line is displayed in the R console, any R commands entered will be executed on the
 remote R session.
 To switch back to the local R session, type `pause()`.
 To terminate the remote R session,
 type `exit`, at the `REMOTE>` prompt.
 If you have switched to the local R session, you can go back to the
 remote R session by typing `resume()`.
 Also, from local R session, you can terminate the remote R session by
 typing `remote_logout()`

 **Example**